fivetran/dbt_hubspot/README.md

     search_order: ['spark_utils', 'dbt_utils']
 ```

+### Database Incremental Strategies
+Some of the models (`+hubspot__daily_ticket_history`) in this package are materialized incrementally.
+We have chosen `insert_overwrite` as the default strategy for **BigQuery** and **Databricks** databases, as it is only available for these dbt adapters.
+For **Snowflake**, **Redshift**, and **Postgres** databases, we have chosen `delete+insert` as the default strategy.

+`insert_overwrite` is our preferred incremental strategy because it will be able to properly handle updates to records that exist outside the immediate incremental window.
+That is, because it leverages partitions, `insert_overwrite` will appropriately update existing rows that have been changed upstream instead of inserting duplicates of them--all without requiring a full table scan.

+`delete+insert` is our second-choice as it resembles `insert_overwrite` but lacks partitions.
+This strategy works most of the time and appropriately handles incremental loads that do not contain changes to past records.
+However, if a past record has been updated and is outside of the incremental window, `delete+insert` will insert a duplicate record. 😱
+> Because of this, we highly recommend that **Snowflake**, **Redshift**, and **Postgres** users periodically run a `--full-refresh` to ensure a high level of data quality and remove any possible duplicates.

 ## Step 2: Install the package
 Include the following hubspot package version in your `packages.yml` file:
 > TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.